ansys/pyoptislang/doc/source/user_guide/run_python.rst

 Executing commands from the optiSLang Python API
 ================================================
 When optiSLang is active, you can send individual Python commands to it as a genuine Python class.
-For example, this code get general information about the sensitivity
+For example, this code gets general information about the sensitivity
 actor:

 .. code:: python